bhauman/lein-figwheel/README.md

 ## Usage

+Make sure you have the [latest version of leiningen installed](https://github.com/technomancy/leiningen#installation).

-First make sure you include the following `:dependencies` in your `project.clj` file.
+Then include the following `:dependencies` in your `project.clj` file.

 ```clojure
 [org.clojure/clojure "1.7.0"]